1. Visit the Domestic Violence Court

 You will be required to write a statement on what happened and why you need one.

-If you have laid a charge it’s better to be at a police station in the area where you live but this is not always convenient as you could be away on holiday or out of the province when the abuse starts, in that particular case this may take a few days longer than at a police station in your area, this also applies when reporting a breach of the protection order.
+If you choose to lay a charge against your abuser, it is preferable to do so at a police station in the area where you live.
+However, this is not always possible as you may be elsewhere (out of the area that you live in) when the abuse starts.
+In these particular situations it may take a few days longer to get your protection order.

-You fill in an application for a protection order with a statement that confirms by you that all you have stated is the truth, this is important that all you write is truthful.
+fill in an application for a protection order and write a statement confirming that all you have stated is the truth.

-Please note (until it served it’s not actionable)
+Please note (until it is served to the abuser, it’s not actionable).

-The magistrate will issue a notice to appear and issued the abuser will be informed that the interim order has been granted.
+The magistrate will issue a notice to appear in court to you and your abuser.
+The abuser will be informed that the interim order has been granted.

-The police serve the order on the abuser, then its actionable,
+When police serve the order on the abuser, it becomes an actionable Protection Order.

 The order will be delivered to the abuser by the Sheriff or the police, to the address you have provided, and serves the abuser with a copy.

-Once the order has been served by the Sherriff / police it’s taken back to the magistrate court, after being signed by the abuser.
+Once the order has been served by the Sherriff/police and signed by the abuser, it is then taken back to the magistrate court,

-If the abuser fails to attend, the victim will state their case to the magistrate, and have any witness state theirs, and the magistrate will decide to grant or not.
+If your abuser fails to attend the hearing, you will state your case to the magistrate, and have any witness state theirs.
+The magistrate will decide whether or not to grant the Protection Order.

 Police stations in South Africa have been trained extensively in Domestic Violence, you will find that they will assist you, but remember some stations are small and only have a small contingent of police staff and vehicles available on night duty so been patient and they will assist you.